iosengineer-id/til/README.md

 # til
-A collection of concise write-ups on small things I learn day everyday across a variety of programming languages and technologies.
+A collection of small things I learn day everyday across a variety of programming languages and technologies.